-37 Egg producer, research interview 38 Organic horticulture producer, research interview 39 Adviser, research interview Models that address the challenges raised Land affordability Capital/ finance Technical expertise Access to land opportunities Education/ training/ skills Leasing land Υ Υ In some cases Υ In some cases Share-farming Υ In some cases In many cases Co-operatives Υ In many cases Y In many cases Trusts & covenants Υ In some cases In some cases Υ Enterprise support Υ Υ In some cases Υ ^{}The dairy industry, for example, is better at supporting this model than others.
+38 Egg producer, research interview 39 Organic horticulture producer, research interview 40 Adviser, research interview Models that address the challenges raised Land affordability Capital/ finance Technical expertise Access to land opportunities Education/ training/ skills Leasing land Y Y ln some cases Y In some cases Share-farming Y ln some cases ln many cases Co-operatives Y ln many cases Y ln many cases Trusts & covenants Y ln some cases ln some cases Y Enterprise support Y Y In some cases Y The dairy industry, for example, is better at supporting this model than others.

-Model: Direct Leasing of Public or Private Land What this model is Leasing between a private land-owner and an entrant farmer is a common pathway to entry for new farmers who have not inherited land, both in Australia and overseas, with growing numbers of leasing arrangements seen in Australia.
+Model : Direct Leasing of Public or Private Land What this model is Leasing between a private land-owner and an entrant farmer is a common pathway to entry for new farmers who have not inherited land, both in Australia and overseas, with growing numbers of leasing arrangements seen in Australia.
 Leasing of public land for food production is less common.
 Several lease types can be used for farmland leases: